Generic name: sapropterin [ sap-roe-TER-in ]

 Sapropterin is used to lower phenylalanine levels in the blood of patients with phenylketonuria (PKU).
-High levels of phenylalanine (an amino acid) in the blood can cause severe brain damage, including severe mental retardation, seizures, tremors, or decreased learning ability. sapropterin is usually given along with a special diet.
+High levels of phenylalanine (an amino acid) in the blood can cause severe brain damage, including severe mental retardation, seizures, tremors, or decreased learning ability.
+This medicine is usually given along with a special diet.

 Appropriate studies have not been performed on the relationship of age to the effects of sapropterin in children younger than 1 month of age.
 Safety and efficacy have not been established. .